RusFortunat/smart-tasep/README.md

 # smart-tasep
-Let's play around with heterogeneous TASEP, where the lane switching is done by DQN or A2C algorithms.
+Let's play around with heterogeneous TASEP, where the lane switching is managed by DQN or A2C algorithms.